1023464930/opencv-studying/README.md

    haarcascades folder should be downloaded to the same path of python file

    the python file will create mp4 video. inorder to safely save mp4 file, press 'q' to stop python.

+ 7.added new python file face-capture-2.py

+   see more in description